MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ## Getting started

 1. Prepare sample data for the visual.
-You can save these values to an Excel database or csv file and import it into Power BI Desktop.
+You can save these values to an Excel database or *.csv* file and import it into Power BI Desktop.

 | MonthNo | Total Units |
 |-----|-----|